Roman-Hal/weatherApp/README.md

 # weatherApp
 weather app
-Application need location to be permited to show all details. temperature in F and C change by clicking on temperature actual time displayed application reload every 5 minutes automatically
+Application need location to be permited to show all details.
+Temperature in F and C change by clicking on temperature.
+Actual time displayed.
+Application reload every 5 minutes automatically.